nbeaver/why-linux-is-better/readme.rst

 https://lkml.org/lkml/2002/7/30/257

-(CP/M was written for an eight-byte architecture, which is presumably why it used an 8.3 filename instead of 6.3 filename.) [#8.3_filename]_
+(CP/M was written for an eight-bit architecture, which is presumably why it used an 8.3 filename instead of 6.3 filename.) [#8.3_filename]_

 Similarly, the RT-11 didn't use ASCII for filenames,